curi/websites/essays/2019-12-10-kirzner-review.md

 Kirzner thinks that Reisman is incorrect about price theory and that the Austrian and classical views contradict each other.
 Reisman’s alleged error is using lawyerlike linguistic skill to make contradictory ideas *appear* compatible.

-The economic claim that Kirzner seems to disagree with is Reisman’s belief that, in some cases (goods that are “reproducible at will” in Böhm-Bawerk’s words), prices are set to the cost of production plus a markup.
+The economic claim that Kirzner seems to disagree with is that prices are set to the cost of production plus a markup, *in some cases* (the case of goods that are “reproducible at will”, in Böhm-Bawerk’s words).

 I suggest reading the section *Ricardo and Böhm-Bawerk on Cost of Production Versus the Elasticity of Demand* in *Capitalism*.
-Here’s an excerpt following a lengthy explanation quoted from the Austrian economist Böhm-Bawerk.
+Here’s an excerpt following a lengthy explanation quoted from the Austrian economist Eugen Böhm-Bawerk.
 At the end of this quote, Reisman explains the error (by Jevons) that he’s contradicting:

 > What Böhm-Bawerk has shown in these passages is that when the price of goods such as fan belts, or anything else whose own, direct marginal utility is extremely high, is determined on the basis of cost of production, precisely then is its value determined on the basis of marginal utility—the marginal utility of the means of production used to produce it, as determined in other, less important employments.
 The buyer of a fan belt, or whatever, does not pay a price corresponding to the value he attaches to his car, but a much lower price corresponding to the marginal utility of the materials and labor required to produce fan belts or whatever—a marginal utility that in turn is determined by the marginal utility of products other than fan belts or whatever.
 As Böhm-Bawerk develops the law of diminishing marginal utility, it is no more surprising that the price of vital components and parts, or any necessity, is in conformity with its cost of production rather than its own direct marginal utility than it is that the marginal utility of the water on which our physical survival depends is no greater than the utility of the marginal quantity of water we use.
 Determination of price by cost is merely a mechanism by means of which the value of supramarginal products is reduced to the value of marginal products.
 The only complication is that the marginal products in this case are physically different and lie in other lines of production.
 >